My ‘HIGH 54’ Playstation One (PS1/PSX) Games That Are Still Fun Playing Now (+ 41 MORE GEMS TO MAKE IT AN EVEN 95, EH)

 22059-legacy-of-kain-soul-reaver-playstation-front-cover.jpg

-#24 - Legacy of Kain: Soul Reaver
+#33 - Legacy of Kain: Soul Reaver

 Legacy of Kain is just a really well executed action adventure game.
 You’ve got a great dark storyline, with some top notch voice acting that pulls you in further than most, and the gameplay & graphics is very well done.
 They could have easily made this another typical button-smashing beat-em up, but instead you’ve got to throw some baddies in fires or impale with sticks and then you gotta remember to suck in their souls and, just in general, your brain is way more engaged than on your typical video game action adventure.
 I’ll also give a shout-out to ‘Blood Omen: Legacy of Kain’, which can pull you even further into the storyline with entirely different gameplay (ie. it’s more of an action RPG, and it seems pretty good, I just haven’t had time to properly check it out yet).

-#25 - Medievil
+#34 - Medievil

-#26 - Apocalypse
+#36 - Apocalypse

-While we’re on the topic of mentioning voice acting in PS1 games, was there a bigger star to lend their voice & likeness than Bruce Willis in the fun run ‘n gun game Apocalypse?
+Was there a bigger star to lend their voice & likeness to the PS1 than Bruce Willis in the fun run ‘n gun game Apocalypse?
 This one had me googling to see which 90s Bruce Willis movie this game was based off of that I had somehow missed (because the cover art looks like it totally was a real 90s Bruce Willis movie license), only to find out that this one was just a straight up original video game project (clever way to break the ‘licensed games are often trash’ jinx).
 And Apocalypse is quite good in its simple shoot everything you see while escaping from a futuristic prison gameplay (with a few new Bruce Willis catchphrases being repeated again and again as you go blow everything away).
 It’ll give you those “Yipee ki-yay motherf*cker!” vibes… except you say stuff like “these guys need a little more lead!” instead.

-#27 - Blasto
+#38 - Blasto

 Bruce Willis wasn’t the only big name 80s/90s star to voice a PS1 character, as the 3-D action platformer Blasto was given life by the late-great Phil Hartman (whose wife would later… actually, I’m not even going to make the ‘blasto’ joke you’re thinking of).
 This game has a lot of charm, even if some of the Duke Nukem-ish sexism about scantily clad pixelated babes hasn’t aged super great (hey, it was the 90s!), and a lot of that charm comes down to Phil Hartman’s great line delivery of could-be-corny-otherwise lines.
 A pretty good game that will have you dying quite a lot as you miss judge jump after jump and fall to your death (or maybe it’s just me who sucks at 3-d platform jumping).
 Blasto gets a lot more difficult than you think it will be when first getting started, but there’s enough good stuff here to keep you wanting to come back and progress a little further.

-#28 - Herc's Adventures
+#39 - Herc's Adventures

 This fun overhead action platformer (that comes with 2-player co-op mode & 3 playable characters) has a lot of cartoon-y humour and creative ideas (for example, instead of dying, when your life power hits zero you are sent to the underworld where you have to battle your way back to the main game — although, if you do that too many times, eventually you just get a game over).
 Graphically, it can feel like a polished up 16-bit era action platformer (bit of a Zombies Ate My Neighbours vibe in the look).
 And with the voice acting and cut scenes, it will have you feeling like you’re playing an old Saturday morning cartoon.
 Which can be a nice experience to jump back into every now & again.